tock/tock/doc/reference/trd-appid.md

 **TBF Object**: a [Tock binary format][TBF] object stored on a Tock device, containing TBF headers, a Userspace Binary, and TBF footers.
+TBF Objects are typically generated from ELF files using the [`elf2tab`](https://github.com/tock/elf2tab) tool and are the standard binary format for Tock userspace processes.

 **Application**: userspace software developed and maintained by an individual, group, corporation, or organization that meets the